Emily-McNett/Machine-Learning-Portfolio/Decision-Tree/README.md

 ### Results

-The final accuracy on the test set is 0.68.
 Below is a result of a tree with max depth 3.

 <img src="https://github.com/user-attachments/assets/7a05914c-4ebb-473a-ba0f-b9af172b031a" alt="Decision Tree"/>